 The Montana Electric Cooperatives' Association is a not-for-profit, statewide trade association representing 25 consumer-owned electric distribution cooperatives and three generation and transmission cooperatives.
 Electric cooperatives provide electricity service to more than 400,000 Montanans.
 The cooperatives’ service areas cover all 56 Montana counties.
-Collectively, Montana’s electric cooperatives own and operate more than 56,000 miles of distribution power lines in Montana.
+Collectively, Montana’s electric cooperatives own and operate more than 48,000 miles of distribution power lines in Montana.
 Each cooperative is customer-owned, locally controlled and not-for-profit.
-MECA is based in Great Falls and is the publisher for Rural Montana magazine, the state’s largest circulation publication at 120,000.
+MECA is based in Great Falls and is the publisher for Rural Montana magazine, the state’s largest circulation publication at 133,000 copies each month.

 What is a Cooperative?